RaviTambade/TFLdotNET/notes/cs/garbagecollection.md

     ```

 In general, it's recommended to use deterministic finalization whenever possible, as it provides more control over resource management and ensures timely cleanup.
 However, in scenarios where deterministic finalization is not feasible or practical, indeterministic finalization can still be used to clean up resources when they are no longer needed, albeit with less control over when the cleanup occurs.

+Garbage Collection (GC) in C# is an automatic memory management feature provided by the .NET runtime.
+It helps manage memory efficiently by reclaiming memory occupied by objects that are no longer referenced by the application, thus preventing memory leaks and improving application performance.

+# Generations in Garbage Collection

+The .NET GC organizes managed objects into generations based on their lifetime characteristics.
+There are three generations commonly used in .NET GC:

+1. **Generation 0**: This is where new objects are allocated.
+It collects short-lived objects that have been recently created and are likely to die quickly.
+It is the smallest and fastest to collect.

+2. **Generation 1**: This generation collects objects that have survived one garbage collection cycle in Generation 0.
+It typically includes objects that have a longer lifetime than those in Generation 0.

+3. **Generation 2**: This generation collects objects that have survived multiple garbage collection cycles across Generation 0 and Generation 1.
+Objects in Generation 2 tend to have the longest lifetimes and are the least frequently collected.

+## How Generations Work

+- **Allocation**: Objects are initially allocated in Generation 0.
+- **Collection**: When a garbage collection occurs, the GC first collects Generation 0.
+If an object survives this collection, it gets promoted to Generation 1.
+Similarly, objects that survive in Generation 1 get promoted to Generation 2.

+### Advantages of Generational Garbage Collection

+- **Efficiency**: Most objects are short-lived, so collecting only Generation 0 frequently (which is smaller) improves performance.
+- **Promotion**: Objects that survive collections in younger generations are likely to persist longer, so promoting them to older generations reduces the frequency of collection for long-lived objects.
+- **Tuning**: Generational GC allows for fine-tuning by adjusting thresholds and policies for each generation, optimizing memory management based on application behavior.

+### Controlling Garbage Collection

+While the .NET runtime manages most aspects of garbage collection automatically, developers can influence GC behavior through settings and code practices:

+- **`GC.Collect()`**: Forces garbage collection.
+Usually, this is unnecessary and should be avoided except in specific scenarios, such as performance testing or critical memory management.
+- **`GC.WaitForPendingFinalizers()`**: Ensures that all finalizable objects are finalized before continuing execution.

+### Best Practices

+- **Minimize Object Lifetime**: Release references to objects as soon as they are no longer needed to allow them to be collected in the next GC cycle.
+- **Dispose of Unmanaged Resources**: Use `IDisposable` and `using` statements to properly release unmanaged resources.
+- **Profile and Monitor**: Use performance tools to analyze GC behavior and optimize application performance.

+Understanding garbage collection and the concept of generations helps in writing efficient and scalable applications in C#, ensuring that memory resources are managed effectively throughout the application's lifecycle.